How is Team different from Multi-user?

 If you select “no”, they won’t see that feature in their account view.
 If you select “yes”, they’ll have full access to the feature and its functionalities.

-For features like Manage contacts, Email marketing, and CRM we ask you to let us know if you want to give users full control of the feature, or limit it to specific tasks or areas (similarly to the permission levels you were setting when picking “blocked””, “view only”, or “view and edit”).
+For features like Manage contacts or Email marketing we ask you to let us know if you want to give users full control of the feature, or limit it to specific tasks or areas (similarly to the permission levels you were setting when picking “blocked””, “view only”, or “view and edit”).

 In this section, you’re defining which lists, contacts, and segments users have access to and what they can do with them.
 We ask you this question: “Can users work with all contact lists or segments, or just the selected ones?” and give you three options: